openucx/ucx/docs/source/faq.md

 #### Build user application with UCX

-UCX supports metainformation subsystem based on pkg-config tool.
-In order to build the application with UCX development libraries.
+In order to build the application with UCX development libraries, UCX supports a metainformation subsystem based on the pkg-config tool.
 For example, this is how pkg-config can be incorporated in a Makefile-based build:
 ```
 program: program.c
-        cc program.c $(pkg-config --cflags --libs ucx)
+        $(CC) program.c $(shell pkg-config --cflags --libs ucx)
 ```
-When linking with static UCX libraries, need to list explicitly all required transport modules.
-For example, in order to support only cma and knem transports, can use this method:
+When linking with static UCX libraries, the user must to list all required transport modules explicitly.
+For example, in order to support only cma and knem transports, the user have to use:
 ```
 program: program.c
-        cc -static program.c $(pkg-config --cflags --libs --static ucx-cma ucx-knem ucx)
+        $(CC) -static program.c $(shell pkg-config --cflags --libs --static ucx-cma ucx-knem ucx)
 ```
 Currently, the following transport modules can be used with pkg-config:
 | Package name  |  Provided transport service |